felipefialho/coding-style/README.md

 .link-nav { ... }
 ```

-Avoid giving too short names for classes and always choose meaningful names that provide the class function.
+Avoid giving too short names for class and always choose meaningful names that provide the class function.

 ```css
 /* Good */